khanzenjob/snapengage/README.md

  - Run a specific test with `mvn -Dtest=testName test`

 ### If the tests still don't run, its best to open the project in Intellij and run it from there.

+##the screenshot for the login test will generate in screenshot folder inside the project